bigvisionit/vorlagen/README.md

 }

-Aufruf:
+Call:

-func(1, 2, ...arr1) // Ausgabe 6
+func(1, 2, ...arr1) // Issue 6

-Hier werden die Werte des Array [ 1, 2, 3 ] direkt an den Rest-Parameter der Funktion übergeben.
+Here the values of the array [ 1, 2, 3 ] are passed directly to the remaining parameter of the function.

-Als String:
+As a string:

 let str = "foo"

-let chars = [ ...str ] // [ "f", "o", "o" ]
+let chars = [...str  // [ "f", "o", "o" ]

-Die einfachste Möglichkeit um Strings in einzelne in Chars umzuwandeln.
+The easiest way to convert strings into single chars.

-- String - Literale (Templating):
+String - Literals (Templating):

 let x = 1;

-let message = `Der Wert ${x},
+let message = `The value ${x},

-wird hier ausgegeben. ${x} + 1 ergibt ${x+1}`
+is displayed here. ${x} + 1 equals ${x+1}`

-Großer HTML-Inhalt kann mit Hilfe des '`' - Zeichens auch über mehrere Zeilen geschrieben werden.
+Large HTML content can also be written over several lines using the ``' character.

-${} führen Vriablen oder JavaScript Code direkt nach der Zuweisung aus.
+${} execute Vriablen or JavaScript code directly after assignment.

-- Objekt - Kurzschreibweise:
+Object - Short notation:

 let i = 1, j = 2

-obj = { i, j } // Ausgabe { i: 1, j: 2}
+obj = { i, j } // Output { i: 1, j: 2}

-Kurzschreibweise um Variablen mit Namen an einen Objekt übergeben zu können.
+Short notation to pass variables with names to an object.

-Als Funktion:
+As a function:

 obj = {